rupeshdevkar/Tours-and-Travels-management-system-/README.md

 # Tours-and-Travels-management-system-
-This isTours and Travels Management system project , Technologies used-> database(Mysql)
+This is Tours and Travels Management system project , Technologies used-> database(Mysql)